 There’s another place, a little further north, called the Gold Coast, an area that’s home to 287 sunny days each year, world-class surf beaches and livable cities like Brisbane.

-On the Gold Coast, rent is 42% cheaper than Sydney, groceries are 10% less and that means more money to put towards your weekend adventures and going out with friends.
-Not only are you right on the coast, your money goes much further.
+On the Gold Coast, rent is 42% cheaper than in Sydney, groceries are 10% less and that means more money to put towards your weekend adventures and going out with friends.
+Not only are you right on the coast, but your money also goes much further.

 Expenses to consider